The Perfect Weekend

-Imagine a space the size of shopping mall but it’s only filled with Italian delicacies: rare olive oils, delicious sauces, every shape of pasta you could imagine.
-That’s Eataly, in short.
-In addition to retail, there are bars and restaurants to grab lunch at.
+Imagine a space the size of shopping mall but it’s only filled with Spanish delicacies: rare olive oils, delicious sauces, every shape of pasta you could imagine.
+That’s Mercado Little Spain, in short.
+In addition to retail, there are bars and restaurants to enjoy lunch.

-"Hamilton,” the phenomenally popular Tony-winning musical about the founding fathers, is still one of the hottest tickets in town.
-Go to the Richard Rodgers Theatre early to enter the ticket lottery or have the hotel concierge nab seats in advance.
+"Hadestown,” the Tony-winning musical about two intertwining mythic tales, is one of the hottest tickets in town.
+Go to the Walter Kerr Theatre early to enter the ticket lottery or have the hotel concierge nab seats in advance.